Shrine of St. Faustina (Warsaw): Transition

-Political turmoil of 1989 spelled huge change also for the church; artists and politicians abandoned the parish almost overnight and moved into newly conquered official institutions.
-The parish priest tried to retain high profile by cultivating the ecumenical link; in 1989-1993 the church maintained relations with Buddhists, hosting monks and staging a meeting with Dalai Lama.
-However, Czarnowski’s primary focus was on charity.
-In 1990 on the nearby corner he opened a canteen for the poor named "ONLY gifts of mercy", which used to serve 800-1000 meals a day.
-In the roughly refurbished premises of the clergy house he opened a dormitory and a bath; the premises catered to the homeless, but also to single mothers.
-Following 20 years of incessant renovation efforts, in the mid-1990s the church turned from insulated ruin to a crude but usable temple; major improvements included a primitive roof of acrylic glass, solid windows, wooden floor which covered the basement and basic interior equipment.
+Political turmoil of 1989 spelled huge change also for the church.
+Artists and politicians abandoned the parish almost overnight and moved into newly conquered official institutions.
+The parish priest tried to retain the site's cultural profile by cultivating the ecumenical links.
+Between 1989 and 1993, the church maintained relations with Buddhists, hosting monks and staging a meeting with Dalai Lama.
+However, Czarnowski's primary focus was on charity.
+In 1990, on the nearby corner he opened a canteen for the poor named "ONLY gifts of mercy", which served 800-1000 meals a day.
+In the roughly refurbished premises of the clergy house, he opened a dormitory and a bath; the premises catered to the homeless, but also to single mothers.
+Following 20 years of incessant renovation efforts, in the mid-1990s, the church turned from insulated ruin to a crude but usable temple.
+Major improvements included a primitive roof of acrylic glass, solid windows, wooden floor which covered the basement, and basic interior equipment.

-In 1997 Czarnowski was appointed to another religious post; details of his departure from Żytnia are not clear.
+In 1997, Czarnowski was appointed to another religious post; the details of his departure from Żytnia are not clear.
 He was replaced by a new parish priest, Tadeusz Polak, who in agreement with most of the parishioners soon concluded that the church was badly in need of a decisive overhaul.
 Major works commenced in the early 21st century, this time carried out by professional construction companies.
-In course of 5 years the walls were strengthened with iron reinforcements, the main nave was extended by 10 meters with a new main porch constructed, a new aisle and a side entry were added along the Eastern wall, red-brick walls were plastered, new windows were fitted and acrylic roof was replaced with a ceramic one.
-The change was complete when in 2007 the basement was covered with new concrete ceiling and wooden floor gave way to a marble one.
+In course of 5 years, the walls were strengthened with iron reinforcements, the main nave was extended by 10 meters with a new main porch constructed, a new aisle and a side entry were added along the Eastern wall, red-brick walls were plastered, new windows were fitted, and the acrylic roof was replaced with a ceramic one.
+The renovations were completed when in 2007 the basement was covered with new concrete ceiling and wooden floor gave way to a marble one.